bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Past Life Vision of Iulian Shatterspire.md

 **Subsequent dreams: dream the first**

 I was standing atop a tall tower, looking out over a city.
 I noted that it was a white-granite tower, and that many of the buildings of the city were also of [[White granite]], and I mused briefly upon what that substance was; I noticed further that this was my city, and that its name was Emrys, and that the of the city 'Emrys' name was so spelled, and that we were far to the north.
 I glanced up at a sphere that shed down upon me and my city a pleasing summer warmth, and I noted that this sphere was made of metal.
-And outside the walls of my city there was a [[Forest]].
+And outside the walls of my city there was a Forest.

 Abruptly a crossbow bolt came from nowhere and buried itself in my stomach.
 And from that bolt, plant life burst, striking out with hatred and growing uncontrollably in all directions to consume the city.
 I was lifted up by this torrent of life and I was carried forwards; I was carried at the head of this surging torrent as it flowed onwards to consume all before it.